cbecraft1184/teams-meeting-minutes-prod/dod_documentation/EXECUTIVE_SUMMARY_COMPREHENSIVE.md

 - Responsive page layouts

 *Planned Features:*
-- Dual-theme system (Microsoft Teams + IBM Carbon look-and-feel)
+- Dual-theme system (Microsoft Teams + DOD Fluent look-and-feel)
 - Comprehensive user interface for all workflows
 - Dashboard with analytics and reporting
 - Meeting list views with filtering and search